Functions of the occupational safety and health authorities

 Performance targets are documented in a national performance agreement signed by all Occupational Safety and Health Divisions and the Ministry of Social Affairs and Health.
 The performance agreement contains information on where occupational safety and health inspections will generally be targeted.
 For example, inspections can focus on a specific sector or a law that has just entered into force, taking into account the scope of supervision.

-The objectives of the framework programme are based, above all, on the Ministry of Social Affairs and Health’s strategy and the 2030 work environment and occupational safety and health policy, the government programme of the cabinet of Sanna Marin and labour market analyses (in Finnish).
+The objectives of the framework programme are based, above all, on the Ministry of Social Affairs and Health’s strategy and the 2030 work environment and occupational safety and health policy.

 - Performance targets from 2020 to 2023 and revised performance targets for the year 2023 (pdf, in Finnish)